Make a Ladybug Storyboard!

 - Ready for action?
 Let your child know that you’re going to tell him a story called The Hungry Ladybugs, and that while you’re telling the story, you’d like for him to act it out, using the felt pieces.
 You can create all sorts of stories to help kids get tactile practice with math.
 But here’s one to get you started: “One day, 3 very hungry ladybugs were looking for a snack.
 They spotted a leaf and decided that it would be a great place to get some food.
 Can you help the ladybugs climb onto the leaf to get a snack?”

 - Pause while your child places 3 ladybugs on the first leaf.
 Then continue, “The rest of the ladybugs were not feeling hungry and wanted to take a nap, so they spotted another leaf that looked like a good resting spot."

-- Make sure the remaining 7 get to their napping leaf and then ask your child: “How many lady bugs are hungry and napping on two leaves?”
+- Make sure the remaining 7 get to their napping leaf and then ask your child: “How many ladybugs are hungry and napping on two leaves?”
 Your child should be able to count up the ladybugs and answer 10.
-Show him with paper and pencil the subtraction facts that can go with this word problem for reinforcement: 7 + 3 = 10
+Show him with paper and pencil the addition fact that goes with this word problem for reinforcement: 7 + 3 = 10

 - Looking for other ideas to use with your ladybug storyboard?
-Here are a few more prompts for short stories that will help your child practice adding and subtracting to 10:
+Here are a few more prompts for short stories that will help your child practice simple addition and subtraction:

 - If there are 5 ladybugs that are hungry and 5 more come along to eat, how many are hungry in all?